chris-w26/Noughts_Crosses_Game/README.txt

-Hello and welcome to this sandwich making helper.
+Hello and welcome to this automated sandwich shop.

-(This repository was initially going to house a game of noughts and crosses, but this has changed to a sandwich making helper).
+(This repository was initially going to house a game of noughts and crosses, but this has changed to an automated sandwich shop).